san-sei/documents/content/en/docs/scrty/standards-bestpractices.md

 The importance of information security in organizations cannot be overstated.
 It is critical that companies take the needed steps to protect their priority information from data breaches and security threats.
 Standards and best practices by providing guidance aid organizations to enhance their cyber security posture.
 They also provide common set of reference points to enable organizations to evaluate whether processes, procedures and other controls in place meet an agreed minimum requirement.
-IDmelon as one of the pioneers in implementing FIDO authentication protocol follows related information security standards and best practices for managing and protecting valuable data and information assets.
+{{< params "IDmelon" >}} as one of the pioneers in implementing FIDO authentication protocol follows related information security standards and best practices for managing and protecting valuable data and information assets.
 In the following, we describe what standards and best practices we implemented for our products and services.

 ## Information Security Management System (ISO/IEC 27001)

 <hr class="hr-line">

-IDmelon has started establishing and implementing the ISO/IEC 27001 standard a while back.
+{{< params "IDmelon" >}} has started establishing and implementing the ISO/IEC 27001 standard a while back.
 We follow the PDCA cycle annually to be as have flawless ISMS as possible.

 ## NIST Special Publication 800 series

 <hr class="hr-line">

-The NIST SP 800 series is a set of documents that describe security guidelines for US federal government agencies.
-IDmelon as a private organization is not bound to NIST SP
+The NIST SP 800 series is a set of documents that describe security guidelines for US federal government agencies. {{< params "IDmelon" >}} as a private organization is not bound to NIST SP
 800 series, but we already adopted few of the standards contained therein as part of our business practices which includes the following:

 <div class="step-row-container">